Contents

 Not Paying Your Taxes

-The first way to deal with not paying your balance in full is to pay late amounts in partial amounts.
+The first way to deal with not paying your balance in full is to pay late taxes in partial amounts after the due date falls.
 When you do this, it reduces the amount of charged interest you’ll need to pay.
-You just keep doing so until your amount owing is paid in full.
+You just keep doing so until the amount you owe is paid in full.
 However, you can also make a payment arrangement.

-When it comes to your payment arrangement, the CRA will work with you to come up with a payment schedule that works the best for you.
+When it comes to your payment arrangement, the CRA will work with you to come up with a payment schedule that works best for you.
 They can even put upcoming refund and benefit payments, as well as tax credits, on your owing balance in order to help you pay off the tax debt faster.
 Plus, if you have a CRA or Service Canada account, you can schedule pre-authorized tax payments online.
 That said, if you don’t make your installment payments, you can incur installment interest charges, which are called tax installment penalties.
+For this reason, some choose to borrow money to cover their tax obligations.

 In Canada, how long you can go without filing your taxes depends on whether you owe money or not.
 If you don’t owe, then you avoid penalties.
 However, you can stop receiving some of your government benefits since you need to file your taxes annually to receive these.
 However, if you don’t file, you can technically go up to 10 years without filing.
 You have up to 10 years from the end of the calendar year in order to file that return, whether you owe or not.
 You’re just not likely to incur a penalty if you don’t owe.